Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika_WD_NodeJsIntroductionAndAdvantages.md

 #### 1) Step 1 : Importing modules

-Modules are imported using require directive and stored into a variable,
+Modules are imported using require directive and stored into a variable, <br>
 ```var http = require("http"); ```